What: Adventure and service camp

 Where: Lima, Huaraz, and Vicos, PERU

-Counselors: Jay Waltmunson, Kymber Waltmunson, Carlo Brescia (see counselor bios here)
+Counselors: Jay Waltmunson, Kymber Waltmunson, and Carlo Brescia (see counselor bios here)

 Cost: $3495 per person (includes donations to support the community – see details below)